byllyfish/shellous/README.md

 ```

 Timeouts are just a special case of **cancellation**.
 When a command is cancelled, shellous terminates
-the process and raises a `CancelledError`.
+the running process and raises a `CancelledError`.

 ```pycon
 >>> t = asyncio.create_task(sh("sleep", 60).coro())